andraugust/andraugust.github.io/notebook/neuroev.md

 <br />

 One of the challenges of using neural nets to control AI agents is the absence of a suitable learning algorithm.
-Backpropagation---the de-facto NN learning algorithm---works well for classification tasks in-part because ground truth feedback is provided for each input instance.
-In many AI contexts, however, feedback doesn't exist until the end of a long sequence of actions, so updating weights with backpropagation doesn't make sense: it isn't clear which actions are responsible for the desireable behavior.
+Backpropagation---the de-facto NN learning algorithm---works well for classification in-part because ground truth is available for each input, and the stadard error functions are differentiable.
+In many AI contexts, however, feedback doesn't exist until the end of a long sequence of actions, the objective function isn't differentiable (as will definitely be the case in the example here).

 Learning, however, is an optimization task, so any optimization algorithm is candidate to be a learner.
 In this post I use a <em>genetic algorithm</em> to learn good neural net weights despite the absence of instant-by-instant feedback.

 ## Artificial Life: The Setting

-The context of the problem is artificial life.
-An agent moves in a 2-d world and must find food to survive.
-The world contains deadly moving objects that kill on contact, and there's a "metabolic clock" that kills/starves agents if it reaches 0%, so agents have to find food quickly.
+The context of the problem is artificial life: an agent moves in a 2-d world and must find food to survive.
+But the world is scary and contains deadly moving objects that kill on contact, and in addition there's a "metabolic clock" that kills agents if it reaches 0%, so agents have to find food before they starve.

-Each agent is controlled by a feed-forward neural net that converts sensory inputs into actions.
-Outputs are based solely on the parameters of the network.
+Agents are controlled by feed-forward neural nets that converts sensory inputs into actions.
+Actions are based solely on the parameters of the network and the input stimulus from the environment (more on that below).
 To identify parameters that produce long-living agents, a genetic algorithm is used.
 The GA searches through parameter space, and, as we'll see, is able to find good parameters that keep agents alive for progressively longer time-periods.

 The video above shows agents at various stages of optimization, so-called _generations_.
 In the beginning, agents move arbitrarily and get killed pretty quickly (the red bar indicates health).
 After about 10 generations agents manage to navigate to food, but only sometimes.
 By generation 25 agents expertly avoid balls and navigating to food.
-Some agents even live indefinitely--success.
+Success.

 ## Neural Nets: The Brain